Spark New Zealand Mobile: Network outages

 At approximately 7:00 am on the morning of the network outage, Telecom published a statement via Twitter acknowledging the issues.
 The network was fully restored by approximately 5:00 pm the same day.
 The older CDMA network was not affected during the outage of the XT network.

-On Wednesday, 27 January 2010 around mid-morning, the Telecom XT Mobile Network once again suffered a major outage, affecting approximately 100,000 customers south of Taupo.
+On Wednesday, 27 January 2010 around mid-morning, the Telecom XT Mobile Network once again suffered a major outage, affecting approximately 100,000 customers south of Taupō.
 The outage was believed to be caused by similar circumstances as the late-2009 event.
 This was fixed for many users within around 7 hours; however, many areas including Queenstown, Timaru, Dunedin and Invercargill had still not been restored as of Thursday 28 January 2010 at 7:00 pm, with some users experiencing up to 3 days without service in some areas.
 This second network crash in two months caused a considerable public uproar and raised serious questions about the credibility of Telecom and its XT Network.

 More recently: On Wednesday, 11 February 2015 at around 5:30 pm the Spark mobile network suffered another major outage, preventing customers nationwide from making or receiving calls, sending/receiving text messages and using mobile data.